 The widest dissemination of scholarly work is an essential part of our mission, so we respect that our authors may wish to deposit their published AJA article in their institution's digital repository.
 We are happy to agree to this, with the following conditions:

-Only the abstract and a link to the official published AJA article on JSTOR should be deposited in any institutional repository not affiliated with the AJA author.
+Only the abstract and a link to the version of record on JSTOR should be posted in any institutional repository or website not affiliated with the AJA author.

 Author reprints are available for six months post-publication.
 Contact EzReprint@yurchak.com.